tangodata/mundialarchives/2015-rules-en.md

 ## Rules 2015 CITY TANGO DANCE CHAMPIONSHIP

+CAMPEONATO DE BAILE DE TANGO DE LA CIUDAD

 ### ORGANIZATION

-- 1. The Office of Festivals and Central Events of the Ministry of Culture of the Autonomous City of Buenos Aires, hereafter OF&CE, is the highest authority regarding the organization, program planning, and execution of the 12th City Tango Dance Championship, hereafter CHAMPIONSHIP, and will also monitor the compliance with all the terms and conditions set out herein.
+- 1. The Office of Festivals and Central Events (_La Dirección General de Festivales y Eventos Centrales_) of the Ministry of Culture of the Autonomous City of Buenos Aires, hereafter OF&CE, is the highest authority regarding the organization, program planning, and execution of the 13th City Tango Dance Championship, hereafter CHAMPIONSHIP, and will also monitor the compliance with all the terms and conditions set out herein.

 ### CATEGORIES

-- 2. The present edition of the CHAMPIONSHIP comprises the following categories: Dance-Floor Tango, Milonga Dancers of the World, Milonga, and Vals.
+- 2. The present edition of the CHAMPIONSHIP comprises the following categories:
+   - Dance-Floor Tango (Tango de pista)
+   - Milonga Dancers of the World (Milongueros del Mundo)
+   - Milonga,
+   - Vals.

 In the case of Dance-Floor Tango, the category is further broken down into two (2) subcategories according to age: Adult, for people aged 18 (by April 29, 2015) to 45, and Senior, for people aged 45 and over (by April 29, 2015).
 The corresponding subcategory will be determined by the age of the younger member of the couple.